tbrowder/brlcad-debian-package/README.md

 ======================

-Testing will track the current BRL-CAD HEAD during testing, so soft link my local HEAD directory to this directory as './brlcad-N.NN.N' where 'N.NN.N' is named after the current unstable or HEAD pseudo release tag.
+Testing will track the current BRL-CAD HEAD during testing, so soft link the local HEAD directory to this directory as './brlcad-N.NN.N' where 'N.NN.N' is named after the current unstable or HEAD pseudo release tag.